jupyter/security/Notebook.rst

 ``.local/share/jupyter/runtime/kernel-*.json`` file.

-While users cannot submit arbitrary commands to another user's kernel, they can easily bind to thesesockets and listen by using a tool like tcpdump.
+While users cannot submit arbitrary commands to another user's kernel, they can easily bind to these sockets and listen by using a tool like tcpdump.
 On a multi-user machine, this eavesdropping can be mitigated by setting ``KernelManager.transport`` to ``ipc`` or using ``--transport ipc`` on the command line.
 This switches ZeroMQ to use UNIX domain sockets, which leverages